List of World Heritage Sites in the United Arab Emirates

 The United Nations Educational, Scientific and Cultural Organization (UNESCO) designates World Heritage Sites of outstanding universal value to cultural or natural heritage which have been nominated by countries which are signatories to the UNESCO World Heritage Convention, established in 1972.
 Cultural heritage consists of monuments (such as architectural works, monumental sculptures, or inscriptions), groups of buildings, and sites (including archaeological sites).
 Natural features (consisting of physical and biological formations), geological and physiographical formations (including habitats of threatened species of animals and plants), and natural sites which are important from the point of view of science, conservation or natural beauty, are defined as natural heritage.
-United Arab Emirates accepted the convention on May 11 2001, making its historical sites eligible for inclusion on the list.
+United Arab Emirates accepted the convention on 11 May 2001, making its historical sites eligible for inclusion on the list.

-As of 2025, The United Arab Emirates has two World Heritage Sites.
+As of 2026, The United Arab Emirates has three World Heritage Sites.
 The Cultural Sites of Al Ain (Hafit, Hili, Bidaa Bint Saud and Oases Areas) was the first site inscribed in the United Arab Emirates.
 It is a cultural site.
-In 2025, the United Arab Emirates most recent site, the Faya Palaeolandscape, was inscribed for its cultural value.
+In 2026, the United Arab Emirates most recent site, the Wadi Wurayah, was inscribed for its natural value.
 The United Arab Emirates has served on the World Heritage Committee once, from 2009 to 2013.